-Conservation Visual Storytellers Academy ® is a leading educational resource for conservation photographers and filmmakers through our exceptional courses, programs and thriving community hub.
+Conservation Visual Storytellers Academy ® is a leading educational resource for conservation photographers and filmmakers through our exceptional courses and coaching programs.

 We educate and empower purpose-driven, nature-loving photographers and filmmakers who want to document conservation efforts or advance science communication through visual storytelling.

 If you want to use your camera to make a positive impact for the planet, you're in the right place.

 Whether you're a nature enthusiast with a budding joy of documenting the world with your camera, or a creative on the professional track…

 It is truly fulfilling work… and it's also not easy to do alone.

 We provide the step-by-step training and focused coaching that removes barriers, provides clear roadmaps, and gives you back the time you'd otherwise waste on trial and error, so you can make a bigger impact faster, and feel supported all along the way.